Nonparametric approximation of conditional expectation operators: Nonparametric approximation of

 \subsection{Proofs of main results}

 We begin with the proof of Theorem~\ref{thm:regression_viewpoint}, as it constitutes the theoretical foundation for our remaining work.
 We note that this result can also be interpreted as an improvement of a surrogate risk bound derived by \citet[Section 3.1]{Gruen12} and later on used by \citet{Park2020MeasureTheoretic} to approximate the CME.
 We will elaborate on this fact in more detail later on (see Section~\ref{sec:least_squares_regression} and Remark~\ref{rem:surrogate_risk} in particular).
-Our bound has a significant impact from an approximation viewpoint, which we will highlight in our following examination.

 \begin{reptheorem}{thm:regression_viewpoint} [Regression and conditional mean approximation] Under the Assumptions~\ref{ass:separability}--\ref{ass:second_moment}, we have for every operator $A \in \HS{\inrkhs}$ that